-Scooting on the floor after pooping might be a normal reaction to the feeling of stool being stuck around the anus.
+Scooting on the floor after pooping can be a normal reaction to the feeling of stool being stuck around the dog’s anus.
 Make sure to keep any long fur trimmed and clean back there.
 You can ask your groomer or vet to do a “hygienic clip” for you.

-I’ve seen little dogs with long hair get quite a lot of feces stuck in their fur without their owners realizing it.
-Put your dog up on a table and shine a flashlight on that area so you can see if she needs a clean up on aisle five.
+I’ve seen little dogs with long hair get quite a lot of feces stuck in their fur without the dog owner realizing it.
+Put your dog up on a table and shine a flashlight on that area so you can see if she needs a “clean-up on aisle zero.”

 Irritation from Diarrhea

 Irritation from diarrhea will make a dog scoot on the floor.
 When I see this, the anus and skin around it are usually red and sore.
-You can clean the area with mild soap and water, trim the long fur and apply a little diaper rash cream (click to see the one I use for my patients) to soothe the skin.
+You can clean the area with mild soap and water, trim the long fur and apply a little diaper rash cream to soothe the skin.

 Irritation of Vulva or Scrotum